Curb Smelly Pets, Dander, and Allergies

 - Red, puffy toes might be signs of an ingrown nails or blisters in the nail bed.

-- Blisters or pimple-like eruptions around the mouth also could indicate allergies.
+- Blisters or pimple-like eruptions around the mouth also could indicate allergies or acne.

 Tips for the Household: